 The modern day Oriental Rugs tend to have a thick pile with sculpted designs some of the manufacturers now apply an Antique finish to the fringes to give them the old style colouring, these rugs tend to have open backs

 Cleaning of Oriental Rugs

-If you have a Oriental Rug that needs cleaning please choose a professional Rug Cleaning company like ourselves
+If you have an Oriental Rug that needs cleaning please choose a professional Rug Cleaning company like ourselves.

 Please complete the form below to make an enquire or use the online quoting system

 You can find our more about you Rug Cleaning Experts by watching our video below.